Targets

 Which companies should be ignored

-Which companies should be added to target lists
+Which target contacts should be added to target lists

 Which companies should be enriched